 - Eth-cal-open.
 A web calendar and API (generating an iCal feed to be used within a calendar client such as MS Outlook), this is a front end to CalStore.

 - Eth-cal-auth.
-This view depends on your account’s level of access.
+This view, which acts as a front end to CalAuth, will vary dependent on your account’s level of access.
 The contract owner will see an administrator’s dashboard (where they can authenticate others), an authenticated user will see a web calendar featuring the group calendar (and API link) and an unauthenticated user will be denied access.

 The artefacts above seek to demonstrate that there may be alternatives to the current norm - alternatives that give ownership of digital identities back to the individual.
 Within the artefacts once you have been granted access to an organisation’s data within a certain date range – unless the organisation specifically forbids you – then you will continue to have access to that data regardless of your association with that organisation.
 Indeed the organisation could cease to exist, yet your access to that data, would live on unaffected.
 This is a starkly different model to the current norm.